Trauma

 Emotional or Physical Numbness

-Numbness - although a protective mechanism of the nervous system, it can cause individuals to feel zoned out, disconnected from others, floating out of the body, or difficulty accessing emotions.
+Numbness - although a protective mechanism of the nervous system, it can cause individuals to feel zoned out, disconnected from others, floating out of the body, or difficulty experiencing emotions.
 Present moments are hard to enjoy.
 The mind might feel vacant or blank and emotions may feel as if they are 'turned off" or have to be "pushed away."

 Hyperarousal